hyperledger-labs/hyperledger-labs.github.io/labs/private-transaction-families.md

 This solution supports encryption of information in transactions and blocks while allowing the ledger to validate the information in those transactions in all the nodes and allow them to reach a consensus on the current state of the ledger.

-Private-transaction-families operates as a Hyperledger Labs project and provided as a developer preview to demonstrate how privacy can be deployed on top of Hyperledger Sawtooth.
+private-transaction-families operates as a Hyperledger Lab and provided as a developer preview to demonstrate how privacy can be deployed on top of Hyperledger Sawtooth.

 # Initial Committers